-There are two certain truths about Sin City: Over time you will lose money and you will have to wait in a long queue to get a table at the Oyster Bar.
+There are two certain truths about Sin City: Over time, you will lose money, and you will have to wait in a long queue to get a table at the Oyster Bar.
 This 24-hour restaurant is counter-only and sells half-shell specials during morning hours.
-However, the majority of its customers request for the combo pan roast, a tomato-y and creamy concoction filled with crab, lobster, and shrimp and is prepared in front of you in silver, bubbling steam kettles.
+However, the majority of its customers request for the combo pan roast, a tomato-y and creamy concoction filled with crab, lobster, and shrimp that is prepared in front of you in silver, bubbling steam kettles.

-If you’re looking to go to one Las Vegas brewery, then make it CraftHaus.
-It is one of the best bars in Las Vegas where locals go for a special beer that is made specifically for them.
+If you want to go to one Las Vegas brewery, make it CraftHaus.
+It is one of the best bars in Las Vegas, where locals go for a special beer that is made specifically for them.
 Gateway District’s Atomic Liquors or Silver Stamp in Downtown also do offer great beer.
 If you want a great cocktail, go to herbs & Rye.
 It is an amazing place for prohibition-era cocktails.

 It would not be Las Vegas if it didn’t have a steakhouse at every resort.
 The standout steak restaurants in Las Vegas include SW Steakhouse at Wynn, Bazaar Meat by Jose Andres, Jean Georges at Aria, and Jean-Georges Vongerichten Prime located at Bellagio.
 Real Kobe beef is found in a few cities, and Las Vegas is one of them.

 Besides gambling, entertainment, and shopping, Las Vegas is renowned for having a wide array of buffets.
 The city is known to have the most eye-popping, belt-busting, and lavish buffets.
 The most notable places to eat in Las Vegas include South Point Las Vegas Buffet, Caesars Palace Las Vegas Buffet, the Cosmopolitan Las Vegas Buffet, and MGM Grand Buffet.
-Due to the coronavirus pandemic, some buffet destinations were decimated, but most of them are making a comeback.
+Due to the coronavirus pandemic, some buffet destinations were decimated, but most are returning.

 The best sushi spot in Las Vegas?
 Yui Edomae, a place where Gen Mizoguchi uses fish shipped from Japan to make omotenashi style of serving omakase and nigiri.
 Another sushi spot is Kabuto but has the hardest reservations to get.